-Video
+Vid eo

-52 25 H Phase Offset
+5 25 H Phase Offset

 0 to 1715

 0

-With this control, you can set the horizontal timing of the output video with respect to the HD input when operating with a 525 line video output.
+With this control, you can set the horizontal timing of the output video with respect to the input video when operating with a 525 line video output.
 Setting this control to 0 keeps the output video in time with the input video.

 Increasing the value will delay the output video in one-sample increments.
-In order to advance the horizontal timing of the output video set the control to 1716 minus the number of samples that you wish to advance the output video.
+In order to advance the horizontal timing of the output video with respect to the input video; set the control to 1716 minus the number of samples that you wish to advance the output video.
 (E.g. to advance the output video 5 samples set the value to 1711.)
-If increasing the H Phase Offset value causes it to go beyond the limit of the line buffer, the H Phase Offset will wrap to the beginning of the line buffer, resulting in a change of one line of throughput delay between the HD input and the video output.
-See Table 5-1 for the minimum and maximum delays possible.
+When increasing the H Phase Offset value causes it to go beyond the limit of the line buffer, the H Phase Offset will wrap to the beginning of the line buffer, resulting in a change of one line of throughput delay between the HD input and the video output.
+See Table 3 for the minimum and maximum delays possible.

-5.3.4.4.
-Setting the Vertical Phase of the Output Video - 625 Line Video
+5.3.4.4.Setting the Vertical Phase of the Output Video - 625 Line Video